 Launched in May 2021, Shapeoko 4 from Carbide 3D is the improved version of their highly popular Shapeoko 3 CNC Router.

-The Shapeoko 4 uses the custom aluminum extrusion designed by Carbide 3D and it is impressively rigid for anything that the Shapeoko can cut.
+The Shapeoko 4 uses custom aluminum extrusion, and it is impressively rigid for anything that the Shapeoko can cut.

-I highly recommend you get the hybrid extrusion table along with the Shapeoko 4 at the extra $300 (approximately) cost.
+You can get the Shapeoko 4 without a table, but I highly recommend you get the hybrid table with Shapeoko for an extra $125.

 The highly rigid aluminum extrusion and MDF slat design make work holding super strong and easy with the built-in T slots.